 Chinese-Americans may be considered a ‘model minority’ for their industriousness and work ethic, but these virtues have too often proven no shield to racist sentiments like those of organised labour during the mid-to-late 1800s.
 Indeed, one wonders if the ‘reverse racism’ experienced by Asian-Americans as a result of affirmative action policies at the heart of Students for Fair Admissions v.
 Harvard is, in some way, a subconscious reflection of much the same attitude.

-Walking along Mott St, New York’s own Silk Road from Little Italy to Chinatown, I could feel a symbolic link to both branches of my family history and a truer appreciation for why my own ancestors made the journey to America more than a century ago.
+Walking along Mott St, New York’s own Silk Road from Little Italy to Chinatown, I could feel a personal connection to both branches of my family history and a truer appreciation for why my own ancestors made the journey to America more than a century ago.